alexandergerber/courses-tsa/chapter2.md

 ```

 To plot more than one time series the function `autolayer()` can be used.
-We still initilize the plot using `autoplot()` but can then use `autolayer()` to add further information.
+We still initialize the plot using `autoplot()` but can then use `autolayer()` to add further information.

 The syntax is as follows
 ```
 autoplot(timeseries1) + autolayer(timeseries2) + autolayer(timeseries3) + ...
 ```

-This will automaticly produces a legend except for the first series in `autoplot()`.
-To add
+This will automatically produces a legend except for the first series in `autoplot()`.
+We can add
-this to the legend by adding the function parameter `series` like this `autoplot(timeseries1, series = "timeseries1")`.
+this to the legend by specifying the function parameter `series` like this `autoplot(timeseries1, series = "timeseries1")`.

 `@instructions`
 - Inspect again `DAX_monthly`.
 Remember that it is of class `xts`.
 - Create the variables `high` and `low` as `ts` objects which contain the highest and lowest monthly prices.
-- Plot the series of the highest monthly prices together with the lowest monthly prices using autoplot and autolayer.
+- Plot the series of the highest monthly prices together with the lowest monthly prices using `autoplot()` and `autolayer`.

 `@hint`